Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobContent.md

 ### -CloudBlob
 Specifies a cloud blob.
-To obtain a **CloudBlob** object, use the Get-AzureStorageBlob cmdlet.
+To obtain a **CloudBlob** object, use the Get-AzStorageBlob cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.Blob.CloudBlob